fredrikaverpil/creosote/README.md

 - The path to the virtual environment.
 - The path to one or more Python files (or a folder containing such files).

 The creosote tool will first scan the given python file(s) for all its imports.
-Then it fetches all package names.
-Finally, all imports are associated with their corresponding package name.
+Then it fetches all package names (from the dependencies spec file).
+Finally, all imports are associated with their corresponding package name (requires the virtual environment for resolving).
 If a package does not have any imports associated, it will be considered to be unused.

 ## Ambition and history